Gogolian/dec-to-hex-color-opacity/README.md

 ![demo](demo.gif)

 Oh!
 By the way!
-We're developers looking for some fair work. contact@wzyk.io
+We're developers looking for some fair work. contact@wzyk.iovs